0wit/kmi-wete/01-tailwind-profile/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It is made as a React app for exercise.
+It is made as a React app as an exercise.

 In the project directory, run: